 4. Abnormal Pap Smear

-Cervical cancer can be picked up at an early age if detected using a pap smear.
+Cervical cancer can be picked up at an early stage using a pap smear.
 Pap smears allow gynecologists to identify the precancerous conditions years before they turn into cancer and prevent the cancer.

-To prevent the precancerous conditions from worsening, you can take HPV vaccines and get treatment and monitoring.
-Usually the abnormality will clear within 24 months.
+To prevent the precancerous conditions from worsening, get treatment and monitoring.
+Some of the abnormality will clear within 24 months.
 During that time, checkups are recommended every six months.

 5. Pelvic Pain

 Endometriosis is a chronic benign condition where the uterine lining appears outside the uterus.
-While the uterine lining is supposed to appear in the uterus and get shed during periods, sometimes those cells appear outside women’s abdomens, on top of the intestines or over the ovaries.
+While the uterine lining is supposed to appear in the uterus and get shed during periods, sometimes those cells appear outside women’s uterus inside the abdomen.

 During the woman’s periods, the cells will bleed causing severe pain.

-Because an ultrasound might not pick up endometriosis, sometimes a surgery called a laparoscopy is done when the person is put under anesthesia and a camera is put into their abdomen and through their belly button to monitor the changes of endometriosis.
+Because an ultrasound might not pick up endometriosis, sometimes a surgery called a laparoscopy is done when the person is put under anesthesia and a camera is put inside their abdomen and through their belly buttondiagnose and treat endometriosis.

 If endometriosis worsens and becomes chronic, women may need a hysterectomy to prevent it from coming back.
 Women can also wait until menopause.